8/16/2023

 Lena Glader

-Well, if we're talking about the rate, I mean, you can calculate that backwards with the 221 in net interest costs over the average interest bearing that including these things, of course, here, you would arrive at .2% in Q2.
-Now, this was not including obviously the new bond, which is a bit more costly.
-And also, I believe that we have had some price as a rate hikes during the quarter, which may not have fallen through completely in that.
-So you would expect to have a higher interest interest rate as a percentage point in Q3 and Q4.
-However, as you point out, I mean, we've reduced the debt as well by a billion during the first half of the year.
-So in absolute numbers, the debt is obviously lower now, which offsets the interest rate hike.
+Well, if we're talking about the rate, I mean, you can calculate that backwards with the two hundred and twenty one in net interest costs over the average interest bearing debt, including, of course, here you would arrive at six point two percent.
+In Q2 now, this was not including obviously the new bond, which is a bit more costly.
+And also, I believe that we have had some rate hikes during the quarter, which may not have fallen through completely in that.
+So you would expect to have a higher interest rate as a percentage point in Q3 and Q4.
+However, as you point out, I mean, we've reduced the debt as well by a billion during the first half of the year, so in absolute numbers.
+The debt is obviously lower now, which offsets the interest rate hike.
 So I don't know if that gives you an answer.
 We don't have any guidance specifically for Q3.

 speaker